 The Trustees review the reserve levels of the Trust annually and adjust the reserves policy accordingly.
 The review considers the strategic requirements for school improvement and consequent investment requirements.
 It also takes into consideration risks associated with a one off negative event and the cash flow funding consequences associated with expanding and contracting schools.
-The Trustees have set the level of reserves held for contingency at 2.75% of projected income for the 2018/19 financial year which equates to around £1,230k.
-The Trusts reserves are in excess of this with restricted (excluding capital and pension) and unrestricted reserves at £7,425k.
-The Trust feels that given future budget forecasts and increasing cost pressures on academies that this level of funds is required to ensure the going concern of the Trust and its schools.
+The Trustees have set the level of reserves held for contingency at 2.75% of projected income for the 2019/20 financial year which equates to around £1,279k.
+The Trusts reserves are in excess of this with restricted (excluding capital and pension) and unrestricted reserves at £9,325k.
+The Trust feels that given future budget forecasts this level of funds is required to ensure the going concern of the Trust and its schools and is in the process of running a number of acceleration projects to enhance school improvement.